SWISS Airlines Business Class Review, Oslo-Zurich-Hong Kong

-My flight from Oslo was scheduled to depart at 1925, however, we didn’t start boarding until 1920.
-The travel agent in me started fretting that we wouldn’t get to Zurich in time to connect as I had just 50 minutes which is over SWISS’ minimum connection time, but the crew ensured that boarding was completely very quickly and even though we got away a little late we made that time up in the air.
+My flight from Oslo was scheduled to depart at 1925, and even though we got away a little late we made that time up in the air.
 Families with small children were given priority, then Business Class and finally boarding was open for all passengers.
 I was in economy for this leg so boarded in the middle lot of passengers going through, before I knew it the front door was closed and we were taxiing down the runway and up in the air.

 Economy class seating was in a 2-2 configuration so nice to not have the middle person to jump over and it meant that there was ample space in the overhead compartment for both people to fit their belongings.
 The flight passed by quickly, lots of beautiful scenery to take advantage of from my window seat and the 2h20m flight.
 There was a snack service once we had reached altitude which was quiche and beverage of choice, I had a coffee.

 Transit through Zurich was a breeze.
-Passport control was not busy, it seemed like we were the only one arriving at that time so we passed through in a matter of minutes.
-From there it was an easy and very well signed walk to catch the train to the next departure gate at satellite terminal E, which is in the non-Schengen area.
+Passport control was not busy, it seemed like we were the only ones arriving at that time so we passed through in a matter of minutes.
+From there it was an easy and very well signed walk to catch the train to the next departure gate at satellite terminal E, in the non-Schengen area.
 With just 45 minutes between flights you might think it would be a rush, but we got to our next flight without any problem or sense of urgency.
-There is Wi-Fi all throughout Zurich terminal [possibly with the exception of the inter-terminal train] and a good selection of shops and cafes/bars to pass the time.
+There is Wi-Fi all throughout Zurich terminal and a good selection of shops and cafes/bars to pass the time.